 This is especially true when dealing with a naughty or fussy grandchild.

-Marcia Kester Doyle continues her story: "I have to confess that when I first became a grandmother, I was not ready.
+Marcia Kester Doyle continues her story: "I must confess that when I became a grandmother for the first time, I was not ready.

 In fact, I dreaded the responsibilities of being a grandmother.
-My daughter lived a few hours away, so babysitting was not an option.
+My daughter lived a few hours away, so regular babysitting wasn’t an option.
 But a few years later, when my daughter moved back home, she needed help.

-My first instinct was to help in any way I could, other than babysitting.
+My first instinct was to help in any way I could, beyond babysitting.
 I did this mainly out of fear.
-My niece was having a meltdown.
+My niece was going through a “meltdown” phase.
 She cried uncontrollably every time her mother left the room.

 Unable to coax my grandchild, I felt frustrated and useless as a grandparent, which led to the decision to stop babysitting.